braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/Shopify_Features/shopify_catalogs.md

 ---
-nav_title: Shopify Catalogs
+nav_title: Shopify Product Syncs
-article_title: Shopify Catalogs
+article_title: Shopify Product Syncs
 alias: /shopify_catalogs/
 page_order: 2
 description: "This reference article covers how to import your products from Shopify into Braze catalogs."
 ---

-# Shopify catalogs
+# Shopify product syncs

-> Shopify catalogs allow you to import your products from your Shopify store into a Braze [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs), making it easier and automated to bring in product data for deeper personalization of your messages.
+> Shopify catalogs allow you to sync your products from your Shopify store into a Braze [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs), automating how you bring in product data for deeper personalization of your messages.

 Shopify catalogs will update in near real-time as you make edits and changes to the products in your Shopify store.
 You can enrich your abandoned cart, order confirmation, and more with the most up-to-date product details and information.

-## Setting up Shopify catalog sync
+## Setting up your Shopify product sync {#setting-up}

-If you have already installed your Shopify store, you can still import your products by following the instructions below.
+If you have already installed your Shopify store, you can still sync your products by following the instructions below.

 ### Step 1: Turn on the sync

-You can activate the sync for importing your products to our catalog through the Shopify install flow or on the Shopify partner page.
-Products imported into a catalog will contribute to your [Catalog limit]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/catalog/#limits).
+YOu can sync your products to a Braze catalog through the Shopify install flow or on the Shopify partner page.

+![Step 3 of the set up process with "Shopify Variant ID" as the "Catalog product identifier".][1]{: style="max-width:70%;"}

+Products synced to a Braze catalog will contribute to your [Catalog limit]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/catalog/#limits).

 ### Step 2: Select your product identifier